crystal-lang/crystal-book/docs/database/README.md

 end
 ```

-There are many convenient query methods built on top of `#query`.
+There are many convenient query methods built on top of `#query` to make this easier.

 You can read multiple columns at once: